 Officials say the Ukrainian Catholic Church numbers 4-5 million believers, primarily in the western Ukraine.
 It was forcibly assimilated into the Russian Orthodox Church in 1946 when Stalin consolidated his control over lands captured at the end of World War II.

 Gel said 11 bishops were imprisoned under Stalin and only three survived to carry on the consecration of other bishops and priests.

-Bishops Safron Kurchaba and Pavlo Vasilik led the Ukrainian Church delegation to the meeting Friday, said Gel, who accompanied the group to the Sovietskaya Hotel but did not attend the meeting.
+Bishops Safron Kurchaba and Pavlo Vasilik led the Ukrainian Church delegation to the meeting Friday, said Gel, who did not attend although he accompanied the group to the Sovietskaya Hotel.

 The Russian Orthodox Church opposes recognition of the Ukrainian church but has said it will discuss the issue with Vatican representatives in Finland later this month.